 Research | Public Funds Public Schools

-In 2023, Public Funds Public Schools published a research report by Samuel E. Abrams and Steven J. Koutsavlis entitled The Fiscal Consequences of Private School Vouchers.
-The report examines the growth in voucher programs and spending in Arizona, Florida, Georgia, Indiana, Louisiana, Ohio, and Wisconsin in the decade following the Great Recession.
+In 2023, Public Funds Public Schools published a research report by Samuel E. Abrams and Steven J. Koutsavlis that examined the growth in voucher programs and spending in Arizona, Florida, Georgia, Indiana, Louisiana, Ohio, and Wisconsin in the decade following the Great Recession.
 For comparison, the report provides data for per-pupil expenditures on public education in these seven states and the other forty-three states over the same period.
 Findings include:

 - In each of the seven states, expenditures of public funds on voucher programs increased dramatically from 2008 to 2019, with growth in voucher spending in Georgia reaching 883 percent.